background 8

 Headless CMS or 'headless' content manager is software for creating digital platforms.
 It is used to create and manage content and makes it easy to extend the functionality of your application.
 "Headless", or "decoupled", is an adjective describing a completely different philosophy of application development, a departure from the traditional front-end – back-end model.

 In a headless CMS, a standard front-end is replaced by an API (application programming interface), i.e. a user interface through which content is passed on to other systems.
-This has great advantages above all, content created in one place can be presented in multiple channels simultaneously.
+This comes with many great advantages!
+Above all, content created in one place can be presented in multiple channels simultaneously.

 Headless CMS is the solution for those who are thinking about business development.
 It is much easier to add more “front-end blocks” here.
 This modern approach has become extremely popular with the growth of the mobile app market.

 Want to know more about Headless CMS?
-Read this article.
+Then buckle up and let's jump right in!

 The most popular on the market